GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 - You've got `localhost:8080` open in Google Chrome, and you're using DevTools to change the site's CSS.

-With Workspace enabled, the CSS changes that you make within DevTools are saved to the source code on your desktop.
+With workspace enabled, the CSS changes that you make within DevTools are saved to the source code on your desktop.

 ## Limitations {: #limitations }